openstack/openstack-ansible/doc/source/developer-docs/playbooks.rst

 -------------------------

-Infrastructure pertains to utility services such as RabbitMQ, memcached, galera, and logging which are not actually OpenStack services, but that OpenStack relies on.
+Infrastructure pertains to utility services such as RabbitMQ, memcached, Galera, and logging which are not actually OpenStack services, but that OpenStack relies on.

 Run `openstack-ansible setup-infrastructure.yml` to install these containers.